 Coyotes generally live in packs, but hunt individually.
-The coyote diet consists mainly of small mammals including rabbits, mice, squirrels, carrion and insects.
+The primary diet of a coyote consists of small mammals including rabbits, mice, squirrels, carrion and insects.
 Although infrequent, coyotes have been known to prey on domesticated animals in suburban areas, such as cats and small dogs.
 In an effort to avoid pets being preyed on by coyotes, keep cats and small dogs inside.
 Further, when walking your dog, use a short leash giving the appearance that you an you dog are one large adversary.
 Human injury from coyote attacks is extremely rare.
 In the instance that you are in close contact with a coyote, there are a handful of ways to deter them such as making eye contact, making loud noises, and waving your arms to portray a large appearance.

 When to Notify Us

-- A random sighting of a coyote is not unusual and Animal Control need not be notified unless the animal creates a nuisance.
+- A random sighting of a coyote is not unusual and thus Animal Control does not need to be notified.

 - Coyotes that have threatened or attacked domestic animals are considered a problem and you should notify Animal Control at (214) 862-4525.
-Our Animal Control Officer will respond and determine what measures are necessary to remove the problem animal.
+The Animal Control Officer will respond and determine what measures are necessary to eliminate the problem.

 - Coyotes exhibiting unusual behavior such as aggressiveness towards humans should be reported immediately by calling 911.